-As with most of Latin America, exporting to Peru could be very worthwhile.
-There are many opportunities for exporters from all over the World.
+As with most of Latin America, importing/exporting to Peru could be very worthwhile.
+There are many opportunities for Canada and US exporters from all over the World.
 However, customs regulations and import requirements can differ greatly from country to country, and are constantly changing.
 This trade & export guide for Peru will attempt to answer most of the questions you may have.

 Besides keeping well informed, we cannot overstate the importance of partnering up with a specialized freight forwarder before starting to export to Peru.
 Knowledge of the local language, culture and, most importantly, customs regulations will be invaluable in making your exporting business a success.

 Even after you have put in the work of learning everything there is to know about exporting to Peru, it is essential to have an experienced and reliable shipping company on your side.

 Even though the World Bank classified Peru as the second easiest country to do business in when it comes to Latin America/the Caribbean, there are still some challenges you may face when exporting to Peru.

 All of these obstacles, however, can be minimized by hiring service providers with the right connections and a good knowledge of the country’s culture and business practices.

 Peru has been the fastest growing economy in Latin America since 2011 and it offers a unique and dynamic background for international companies and exporters.
 There is a large variety of business opportunities for foreign investors in Peru, including: